Stephen-Seo/EN605.607.81.SP22_ASDM_Project/README.md

 The directory `retrospectives` holds the retrospectives of Sprints 3 and onward.

+The directory `pictures` holds pertinent images to the project.
+It includes the "Simple Model" of the project.

 ## What is Four-Line Dropper?

 Four-Line Dropper is a game where two players take turns dropping tokens into